weedenwright/LogConfiguration/README.md

 ### Install

 #### Disclaimer
-Everyone has their own way of installing these things. :)
+Everyone has their own way of installing dotCMS plugins. :) I happen to use the old ant build.xml and Eclipse way.

 #### Preconditions
-1)	If you are running from source, make sure you have built and deployed the dotCMS BEFORE trying to build this plugin.
+1.If you are running from source, make sure you have built and deployed the dotCMS BEFORE trying to build this plugin.
 To do this, from the ROOT of dotCMS, execute the "deploy" task of the build.xml ant file to create the standard dotcms_xx.jar file, e.g.
+ (Note: This will build the monolithic dotCMS .jar with the libraries needed to build OSGi plugins and place it in the dotCMS/WEB-INF/lib directory.)

 		ant deploy

-	This will build the monolithic dotCMS .jar with the libraries needed to build OSGi plugins and place it in the dotCMS/WEB-INF/lib directory.

-2)	If so desired, you can 'import' this folder as an Eclipse project.
+2. If so desired, you can 'import' this folder as an Eclipse project.
 I prefer to work in Eclipse so that's how I've got it setup.
 After doing this, you will need to update the build path of the project to reference the jars in your own dotCMS install directory.

 #### Creating the Jar
-1)	Open the 'build.xml' file and update the 'app.base' value to match the install location of your dotCMS install.
+1. Open the 'build.xml' file and update the 'app.base' value to match the install location of your dotCMS install.
 This will let the build script know where the appropriate dotCMS libraries are.
-2) 	From this directory (ROOT of the plugin), execute the "build" task of the build.xml ant file to create the bundle jar file.
+2. From this directory (ROOT of the plugin), execute the "build" task of the build.xml ant file to create the bundle jar file.

 #### To install this bundle:
-1)	Copy the bundle jar file inside the Felix OSGI container (dotCMS/felix/load).
+Copy the bundle jar file inside the Felix OSGI container (dotCMS/felix/load).
 	OR
-2)	Upload the bundle jar file using the dotCMS UI (CMS Admin->Dynamic Plugins->Upload Plugin).
+Upload the bundle jar file using the dotCMS UI (CMS Admin->Dynamic Plugins->Upload Plugin).

 #### To uninstall this bundle:
-1)	Remove the bundle jar file from the Felix OSGI container (dotCMS/felix/load).
+Remove the bundle jar file from the Felix OSGI container (dotCMS/felix/load).
 	OR
-2)	Undeploy the bundle using the dotCMS UI (CMS Admin->Dynamic Plugins->Undeploy).
+Undeploy the bundle using the dotCMS UI (CMS Admin->Dynamic Plugins->Undeploy).

 #### To add the portlet to a tab:
-1)	Go to the 'Roles and Tabs' option under CMS Admin
+1. Go to the 'Roles and Tabs' option under CMS Admin
-2)	Find 'CMS Administrator' under the 'System' tree on the left
+2. Find 'CMS Administrator' under the 'System' tree on the left
-3)	Choose 'CMS Tabs'
+3. Choose 'CMS Tabs'
-4)	Click on the 'System' tab
+4. Click on the 'System' tab
-5)	From the drop down, choose 'javax.portlet.title.LOGGING_CONFIG_JSP' and hit 'Add'
+5. From the drop down, choose 'javax.portlet.title.LOGGING_CONFIG_JSP' and hit 'Add'
-6)	Order the portlets as necessary and click 'Save'
+6. Order the portlets as necessary and click 'Save'

 #### To set the name of the Portlet in the dotCMS Menu:
-1)	Choose languages from the 'System' tab
+1. Choose languages from the 'System' tab
-2)	Edit the United States Language Variables
+2. Edit the United States Language Variables
-3)	Add a new property
+3. Add a new property
-4)	For the key 'javax.portlet.title.LOGGING_CONFIG_JSP' add 'Log Configuration' as the English
+4. For the key 'javax.portlet.title.LOGGING_CONFIG_JSP' add 'Log Configuration' as the English